-You can check the electronic resources / databases available on the Fontbonne University Library's website.
+You can check the digital resources / databases available on the Fontbonne University Library's website.
 If you have questions, contact your Library Liaison who can assist you.

-2.5.12.11 DOES THE TEACH ACT ALLOW THE STREAMING OF WHOLE COPIES OF MUSIC OR MOTION MEDIA?
+2.5.12.10 DOES THE TEACH ACT ALLOW THE STREAMING OF WHOLE COPIES OF MUSIC OR MOTION MEDIA?

 No!
 Other than permission, there is currently NO justification or protection for streaming whole copies of music or motion media.
+Licensed media may be available for this use -Films on Demand, for example.
+Contact your Library Liaison for details.

-2.5.12.12 CAN I USE ALL OR PART OF A COPYRIGHTED MOVIE OR PIECE OF MUSIC IN MY ONLINE CLASS?
+2.5.12.11 CAN I USE ALL OR PART OF A COPYRIGHTED MOVIE OR PIECE OF MUSIC IN MY ONLINE CLASS?

 In order to fit within the TEACH ACT guideline, you may use a "reasonable" portion of a movie or piece of music.
 (This differs from a face-to-face class where you may play the entire work.)
 The copy you excerpt from must be a lawfully made copy and not specifically designed and marketed for online courses.
-You may digitize the reasonable portions you intend to use from a VHS or other non-digital version as long as there is no digital version available or the digital version is encrypted.
-The TEACH Act does not permit you to make a DVD of your online clips to be distributed to your students.
+You may digitize the reasonable portions you intend to use from a VHS or other non-digital version as long as there is no digital version available or the digital version is not encrypted.
+The TEACH Act does not permit you to make a DVD of online clips to be distributed to your students.

-2.5.12.13 CAN I DISPLAY A COPYRIGHTED PICTURE, IMAGE, GRAPH, COMIC OR CHART IN MY ONLINE CLASS?
+2.5.12.12 CAN I DISPLAY A COPYRIGHTED PICTURE, IMAGE, GRAPH, COMIC OR CHART IN MY ONLINE CLASS?